vashokkumar812/onetable/README.md

 ### Background

+OneTable is a test project for exploring the Django project.
+It is a quick way for users to creating organizations and apps where they create forms and add records.
+This project will help to explore Django's unique ORM and powerful querying mechanism, frontend template languge, user management, and Rest Framework project.

-This app will help us with the following:
+Developing this app will help us with the following:

 1. Test to see if Django ORM / Postgres / etc configuration meets minimum performance needs for managing large datasets and simple interfaces / template rendering.
 Much of our work involves large, relational datasets and help clients to more quickly store and organize this information outside of spreadsheets like Excel or Google Sheets.